mesosphere/dcos-docs-site/pages/services/couchbase/1.0.0-6.0.0/release-notes/index.md

 * Upgrade the base tech version from 5.5.3 to 6.0.0.

 ## New Features
-* Runs on strict cluster with nobody user.
+* Runs on cluster with strict permissions and user nobody.